Early History of the Church of the Atonement

-On June 17, 1888 the Church of the Atonement held its first service in a butcher shop in the Edgewater Guild Hall on the southwest corner of Bryn Mawr and Winthrop.
-The Guild Hall was a two and a half story brick and shingle building that contained retail stores on the first floor, and a hall on the second floor.
+On June 17, 1888 the Church of the Atonement held its first service in a butcher shop in the Edgewater Guild Hall, designed by architect Joseph Lyman Silbee, on the southwest corner of Bryn Mawr and Winthrop.
+The Guild Hall, pictured to the rights as it appeared in 1887, was a two and a half story brick and shingle building that contained retail stores on the first floor, and a hall on the second floor.
 The parish was first organized as a mission church.

 William Pretyman House at Hollywood and Kenmore Avenue (Burnham and Root, architects)